 Diversity is a great thing, but even better in mobile app testing.
-For many mobile developers it is not possible – not at least without travelling to specific country and acquiring devices – to access those devices that are used in these different countries.
-For example Japan, the most lucrative market for mobile games.
+For many mobile developers, it is not possible – not at least without traveling to a specific country and acquiring devices – to access those devices that are used in these different countries.
 Not the paid-apps, but the largest amount of revenue is generated from freemium apps in Japan.
 This yields about serious game-playing going on.
 And your game gets one shot – are you ready to confront those gamers without testing on their devices?

-Well, the great news is that you can access all of those popular Android devices at Testdroid Cloud, instantly and any time of the day.
+Well, the great news is that you can access all of those popular Android devices at Bitbar Testing instantly.
 Test localization using real devices from these regions, and your game will be surely more robust!

-With help of Testdroid Cloud, you can instantly run your Android game on all relevant devices and ensure 90-95% coverage of global Android users.
-Most likely, by using Testdroid Cloud device roster, you are close to 100% when it comes to real gamers arsenal of devices.
+With the help of Bitbar Testing, you can instantly run your Android game on all relevant devices and ensure 90-95% coverage of global Android users.
+Most likely, by using our cloud-based device farm, you are close to 100% when it comes to real gamers arsenal of devices.

 In-app purchases are in steep growth and every game developer is looking this way to enable payments through their app.
 Naturally, there are easy ways to implement in-app purchases using Google APIs and also some external providers can help you to get up and running with this.

-5. Make sure all works well: Layouts, rendering, installations, UX
+4. Make sure all work well: Layouts, rendering, installations, UX

 Want to start testing your game on real Android and/or iOS devices right away?
-Check out our free trial for gamers!
+Check out our free trial!